 Our bodies change with age.
-We may not like it, but at least most changes are gradual.
-One thing that does not change as we age is our need for physical activity.
-Physical activity keep us both mentally and physically healthy.
-But before you head out the door, learn why your risk for injury is higher as you get older.
+It may not be a pleasant thought, but at least most changes are gradual.
+One thing that does not change as the body ages is the need for physical activity.
+Physical activity promotes physical and mental well-being.
+Before you head out the door, learn why your risk for injury is higher as you get older.

 As we get older, tendons and ligaments lose some of their elasticity.
 This can lead to reduced range of motion in the joints, making these areas more prone to injuries.
 And unfortunately, older bodies tend to take a bit longer to recover from injuries.

 Although older adults accumulate a variety of injuries, the most common injuries involve sprains (stretching or tearing of a ligament) and strains (stretching or tearing of a muscle or tendon) around the shoulders, knees, and ankles.
 These injuries may only cause minor soreness or stiffness.
 People often do not recognize soreness as a problem, and they work through the pain.
 This may lead to more soreness and injury.
-Other common injuries you may be familiar with are tennis elbow, Achilles tendinopathy, and shin splints.
+Other common injuries include tennis elbow, Achilles tendinopathy, and shin splints.

 A few safety steps will help you keep safe while staying strong.

-If you want to live a longer, more productive life, you have to exercise most days.
+If you want to live a longer, more productive life, you have to exercise most days of the week.
 You may need to exercise at a lower pace or for shorter periods of time than you did when you were younger.
 Remember that you may not be able to play hoops to the level of your 30-year-old colleagues, or play as many back-to-back tennis matches as you once could.

 Make modifications to your routine and play smart.
 Before you get started, follow these tips so you can avoid injury:

 Older age no longer means less activity.
 In fact, it means quite the opposite.
 The more active you are the better your body will age.
 Play smart, listen to your body, and you will find more abilities than limits.